RedAngel121/NytePack/README.md

 - [PackMenu](https://www.curseforge.com/minecraft/mc-mods/packmenu): Lots of work

 ### Mods:
+- Sparky's Loot Box: 1/1000 chance of a stick named "Fred's Other Cousin" / 1/10000 chance of spawning a blaze rod named "Fred's Cousin" / 1/100000 chance of spawning a pufferfish named "Fred"
 - [Create Interactive](https://www.curseforge.com/minecraft/mc-mods/create-interactive): probably not happening due to possible performance/compat issues, will test later
-- [Alex's Mobs](https://www.curseforge.com/minecraft/mc-mods/alexs-mobs): some of the mobs are just horrible and need to be disabled
+- [Alex's Mobs](https://www.curseforge.com/minecraft/mc-mods/alexs-mobs): some of the mobs are just horrible and need to be disabled/tuned
 - [Supplementaries](https://www.curseforge.com/minecraft/mc-mods/supplementaries): lots of problems with this that im not super intersted in fine tuning yet
 - [Comforts](https://www.curseforge.com/minecraft/mc-mods/comforts): possible compat issues with Serene Seasons?
 - [Nightmare Epic Siege](https://www.curseforge.com/minecraft/mc-mods/nightmareesm): Disable 90% of the mod: Most things are not ok but more intelligent mobs could be interesting